leanix/github-actions-store-leanix-plugin/README.md

 **Required**

- The LeanIX API token for secure access.
+ The LeanIX API token for secure access to the LeanIX connector API on the chosen host.
+Use the name you chose for the secret in the project settings here.

 #### `manifest-path`